-The compensation of our Chief Executive Officer in 2019 was approximately 226 times the median pay of our full-time, seasonal, and part-time employees.
+The compensation of our Chief Executive Officer in 2022 was approximately 223 times the median pay of our full-time, seasonal, and part-time employees.

-We identified the median employee by including all W-2 employees as of December 31, 2019.
-Of the 16,639 total employees of Chemed and its subsidiaries during 2019, 3,054 were part-time or seasonal.
+We identified the median employee by including all W-2 employees as of December 31, 2022 who had received W-2 wages during the calendar year.
+Of the 14,136 total employees of Chemed and its subsidiaries meeting the above criteria during 2022, 2,214 were part-time or seasonal.

-We annualized such earnings for full-time employees who started work on or after January 1, 2019.
-We then used the data to identify the median employee.
+We annualized such earnings for full-time employees who started work on or after January 1, 2022.
+We then used the Box 1, W-2 data to identify the median employee.